hipe/tmx/lib/skylab/brazen/doc/issues/062-the-zerk-narrative.md

 agents that never persist can simply define the hook-out method with an empty body. this is better than doing this with `marshal_dump` would have ambiguous semantics.

+## :#note-branch

+a branch node

+  • has children nodes
+  • has visual representation when interactive
+  • consumes upstream input, blocks when interactive
+  • does not have a value of its own
+  • does not itself persist, but helps children marshal and unmarshal

+the branch node's main purpose is as a creator of a namespace (useful for both interactive and non-interactive modes) and (when interactive) a way to break large "forms" into smaller "forms".

+## :#note-fields

+a field node

+  • does not have children nodes
+  • has visual representation when interactive
+  • consumes upstream input, blocks when interactive
+  • has a value that is known or not known
+  • may persist per implementation

+the field must be implemented by the application to take user- or marhshalled data and convert it (as possible) to an internal representation. there is as yet no out-of-the-box support, for example, for a simple string field because one has not yet been useful to have on its own.

+## :#note-button

+currently "button" does not have formal representation in the code other than the fact that some node classes include the word "button" in their name. despite this the following criteria *must* be met and the following considerations should be taken into account to call anything a "button" in a zerk mezo-interface:

+a button node

+  • does not have children nodes
+  • has visual representation when interactive
+  • consumes upstream input *only when interactive*, never blocks
+  • does not itself have a value
+  • hence does not persist

+currently a button exists only to drive program flow (e.g navigation) and must have significance only for interactive modes. otherwise (in the non-interactive mode) it must be that every button exist vestigially but is not required for operation and must never be reachable (the framework will be built for this: do not use or support the use of button names anywhere in non-interactive requests.)

+the only known classes of button that exist currently are "up" and "quit". neither of these are useful (or used) in non-interactive modes.

+a "boolean node" (described below) "feels like" a button in how it manifests in the UI (for interactive mode) but is categorized differently because of its a) relevance to the non-interactive mode and
+b) the fact that it is part of a composition that (unlike a button) has a value that can be persisted, etc.

+## :#note-bool

+a boolean node

+  • does not have children nodes
+  • has visual representation when interactive
+  • consumes upstream input but never blocks
+  • has a value that is known or not known
+  • may persist currently only thru an "enumeration group"
+  • its value when known is either `true` or `false`, making it a special kind of "tagged union" of "unit type" of type theory; or "enumerated type" in computer science.

+currently boolean nodes are only used to implement "enumeration group" (see). this was formerly called "toggle', named after one way we see this sort of field manifest in GUI's. (another such surface representation in another modality is as a "flag".)

+## :#note-enum

+an enumeration group

+  • has children nodes effectively (but this may not be relevant)
+  • does not itself have visual representation (its constituents do)
+  • does not itself consume upstream input, and so never blocks
+  • has a value that is known or not known
+  • has a persistence implementation
+  • currently, its value when known is a symbolic representation of which one of its children is "activated"

+this is an implementation of what we know as an "enumerated type" in computer science or (maybe?) a "sum type" in type theory. we see this sort of field manifest in GUI interfaces variously as "radio button" groups or "selects" ("drop-downs") (the common kind that lets you chose only one of its elements); among perhaps other surface representations.

+we implement this (and conceive of it) in what may seem like a strange
+way: we see an enumeration as a grouping of boolean nodes whereby only one of those nodes may have the "true" value at any given time (and possibly none of them have it).

+(this isomorphicism is further explored in "the axiom of binary convertability" in [#it-003]: an enum field may be represented generally and losslessly as a group of boolean fields whose truth is mutually exclusive, and the converse is true; hence they are two different surface representations of a deeper structure.)

+we will refer to the one boolean node that has the true value as having been "activated".

+as for implementing persistence for this whole grouping, it is convenient (if somewhat awkward) to implement it this way: the boolean nodes themselves do not persist individually. they effectively report up to this parent node when their value changes, and so the parent redundantly keeps track of which node is activated. to persist all possible (valid) states of this grouping it is only ever necessary to represent which particular child (if any) is activated. we do this with a symbolic (string) representation of the activated child node using its normal name, and we can likewise unmarshal the grouping's state thru this same means.

+this is why this group structure is itself modeled to "look like" a node: to the branch parent that persists this node reports a persistence pair just like any other persisting child ("field") does: it gives its own name for the group and for its value it gives the symbolic name of the activated node. (when no child is activated, it results in `nil` for the pair message.)